josepabloquesadamolina/CMME/Project CMME/README.md

 # Computational Modelling for Materials Engineering
 ## Project: Artificial Neural Network (ANN) for Prediction of Homogenized Properties of Polysilicon Thin-Films
+### INTRUCTIONS: Download the files and place them all together in a single folder in the default jupyter Notebook working directory (typically *C:\Users\<username>*).
+Extract the .zip files before attemping to run the jupyter notebook code **base.ipynb**.